 Other major Las Vegas sports draws include:

-Esports is also throwing down its marker in Las Vegas, with Luxor’s 30,000-square-foot HyperX Esports Arena thrilling viewers with a 50-foot LED video wall and getting them close to the action with telescopic seating.
+Esports is also throwing down its marker in Las Vegas.
+Luxor’s 30,000-square-foot HyperX Esports Arena thrills viewers with a 50-foot LED video wall, getting them close to the action with telescopic seating.

 Circa Las Vegas, Downtown New-Build Hotel Rendering

-Major new hotel and convention projects are set to transform the Las Vegas meetings and conventions scene once again with mammoth projects that include:
+Major new hotel and convention projects have transformed the Las Vegas meetings and conventions scene once again, with mammoth additions that include:

-- The expansion of the Las Vegas Convention Center
+- The West Hall expansion at the Las Vegas Convention Center

-- Resorts World Las Vegas, a three-hotel combination that is expected to offer more than 100,000 square feet of meeting space when it opens at the end of 2020
+- Resorts World Las Vegas, a three-hotel combination that offers more than 100,000 square feet of meeting space.

-- The retro-chic Circa Las Vegas, bringing fresh excitement to Downtown as the first new-build hotel there since 1980
+- The retro-chic Circa Las Vegas, bringing fresh excitement to Downtown––the first new-built hotel in the area since 1980.

 10. The Las Vegas Convention and Visitors Authority Is Your Partner